BUSINESS REGISTRATION IN NIGERIA

 The first step required from every person or entity doing business in Nigeria is registering a company in Nigeria.
-Nowadays, the business registration process can easily be carried out online via CAC company online registration portal with the assistance of an accredited lawyer to attest to the requisite incorporation documents.
+Nowadays, the business registration process can be carried out online via the CAC company online registration portal.

 PRIVATE COMPANY LIMITED BY SHARES

 Although there are different types of corporations that can be formed in Nigeria, the most used one among them is a private company limited by shares.

 The private company limited by shares is most sought after because it is the most suitable and appropriate form of a company by which a business can be formed by more than two persons with limited risk.
 The simplicity of forming a private company limited by shares also couple to its efficiency as a purpose vehicle for business within Nigeria and every other part of the world.

 Subject to the provisions of the Nigerian Companies And Allied Matters Act 2020(CAMA), every private company must be comprised of a minimum of one member (shareholder) and one director.
 The director of a private company can also be the shareholder.
 An infant or a bankrupted person is not qualified to be a director of a company in Nigeria.

 Under Nigerian law, foreigners can fully own a company 100% in Nigeria.
 In our previous article, we explained the procedure for setting up a business in Nigeria by a foreigner or a foreign-owned company.

 In considering how to register a company in Nigeria, the following are the requirements needed for the incorporation of a company in Nigeria:

 - Nature of Principal business the company will be engaged in